Ryan Phillippe biography

 Freddie Prinze, Jr., the film became a sleeper hit that boosted the careers of its

-young leads.
 In the midst of that film's box office success, Phillippe busied himself

 with roles in various independent features sych as Gregg Araki's Nowhere, Little Boy